 and I have never worked out where it reappears.
 Boys would

 venture into the culverts, but not me.
 It was well known that

 killer leaches lurked within and they would drain your blood

 It is one of the great ridgeway paths that followed the chalk downs across England.
 Drive a hundred yards out of Luton and you cannot escape the downs on either side.
 They were our weekend playground, whether you were into gliding, kite-flying or just rolling down the hill.

-There is a house in the woods that I could have included in my story, but I didn’t because it’s too unique.
+There is a house in the Ashridge woods that I would have loved to include in The Unravelling, but I couldn't because it's too unique to be fictionalised.
 So unique that from my earliest years it was my dream home, because how could anyone not want to live in a house with a blue roof?
 These days, when I see it, being a boring adult, I find myself worrying about how difficult it would be to replace bright blue pantiles, should one get broken.
 Time does that to you.